 19 * 10 = 190

-This function provides a simple and efficient way to generate and display multiplication tables for any given number.
+This function provides a simple and efficient way to generate and display multiplication table in Python using function for any given number.

 Understanding multiplication tables is crucial in various programming tasks and real-world scenarios.
 Here are some practical applications and examples: